 When it comes to soccer, “Forza Azzurri!” is our cheer.
 Otherwise, we all have a grandmother who told us to “Mangia!!” (“Eat!!”)

 Can you tell us about your team’s makeup?
 How did your team come together?

 Team Italy 2019 is a combination of people who have been on the team in the past, plus some new players from both Italy and the United States.
 Many geographic areas are represented, and we’re learning words in each other’s dialects, which is a lot of fun.

 How do you think soccer in general (and the Unity Cup in particular) promotes inclusivity?

-What places in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?
+What places (such as restaurants or cultural centers) or groups in Philadelphia would you recommend to someone if they wanted to learn more about the culture of the country your team represents?